About Adam Hartley

 Dr Adam Hartley MBBS PhD BSc(Hons) DIC PGCert FRCP FESC is a Consultant Cardiologist and the Clinical Governance Lead for Cardiology at Imperial College Healthcare NHS Trust, with his specialist interests in Coronary (stent implantation) and Structural (TAVI) Intervention alongside General Cardiology.
 He holds the role of Honorary Clinical Senior Lecturer in Cardiovascular Sciences at the National Heart and Lung Institute, Imperial College London.

-He completed his undergraduate training at Guy's, King's and St Thomas' Medical School in 2013, achieving all distinctions.
-This included an intercalated BSc in pharmacology for which he was awarded 1st class honours and the 'Best Intercalating Student in Pharmacology Award'.
-He was also awarded a scholarship from the British Heart Foundation.
+He was awarded all distinctions throughout his six years of undergraduate training at Guy's, King's and St Thomas' Medical School in 2013.
+Furthermore, he achieved 1st class honours and the Best Intercalating Student in Pharmacology Award for his Intercalated BSc in Pharmacology.
+He was also granted a prestigious scholarship from the British Heart Foundation.

 Expertise